-Thousands of people attended the inauguration in 1782.
-Most remarkable is the pedestal: a single piece of red granite, the Thunder Stone.
-It took thousand men 18 months to transport the original 1,500 tons weight from the place where the stone was found to its destination.
+The pedestal is remarkable: a single piece of red granite; the Thunder Stone.
+It took a thousand men 18 months to transport the original 1,500-ton weight from the place where the stone was found, to its destination.
 The pedestal looks like a cliff, with Peter the Great on top of it, facing the Neva River, his horse trampling a snake, representing his enemies.